-- are required to only apply the relevant requirements in the Asset Management Accountability Framework (AMAF) in line with the agency risk profile. - are required to apply a risk management framework and processes relevant to the agency's size, risk profile and complexity of operations and consistent with minimum requirements of the Victorian Governance Risk Management Framework (VGRMF).3 section 8 of the FMA.
+- are required to only apply the relevant requirements in the Asset Management Accountability Framework (AMAF) in line with the agency risk profile2 - are required to apply a risk management framework and processes relevant to the agency's size, risk profile and complexity of operations and consistent with minimum requirements of the Victorian Governance Risk Management Framework (VGRMF)3 - · do not have a requirement to maintain an audit or internal audit committee.
+Where an agency elects not to have an audit committee, the Responsible Body assumes the audit committee functions and responsibilities.

+Section 8 of the FMA.
 Also see page 1, Standing Directions.

-See section 4.2.1(d) PFMCF
+See section 4.2.1(d) PFMCF.

-See section 3.7.1 PFMCF
+See section 3.7.1 PFMCF.